Allied Command Operations (ACO)

 SHAPE is a strategic headquarters.
 Its role is to prepare, plan, conduct and execute NATO military operations, missions and tasks in order to achieve the strategic objectives of the Alliance.
 As such, it contributes to the deterrence of aggression and the preservation of peace, security and the territorial integrity of Alliance.

 ACO is headed by SACEUR, who exercises his responsibilities from SHAPE.
 Traditionally, he is a United States Flag or General officer.
 SACEUR is dual-hatted as he is also the commander of the US European Command, which shares many of the same geographical responsibilities as ACO.
-SACEUR is responsible to the Military Committee, which is the senior military authority in NATO under the overall political authority of the North Atlantic Council (NAC) and the Nuclear Planning Group (NPG).
-The Military Committee is the primary source of military advice to the NAC and NPG.
+SACEUR is responsible to the Military Committee (MC), which is the senior military authority in NATO under the overall political authority of the North Atlantic Council (NAC) and the Nuclear Planning Group (NPG).
+The MC is the primary source of military advice to the NAC and NPG.

-The operational level consists of two standing Joint Force Commands (JFCs): one in Brunssum, the Netherlands, and one in Naples, Italy.
-Both stand ready to plan, conduct and sustain NATO operations of differing size and scope across the full spectrum of military response.
-Their role is to manage major joint operations either from their static location in Brunssum or Naples, or from a deployed headquarters when operating directly in a theatre of operation.
-In the latter case, the deployed headquarters is referred to as a Joint Task Force HQ or JTFHQ and is able to operate for a period of up to one year.
+The operational level consists of three standing Joint Force Commands (JFCs): one in Brunssum, the Netherlands, one in Naples, Italy and one in Norfolk, Virginia, USA.
+All stand ready to plan, conduct and sustain NATO operations of different size and scope.
+Effectively, they need to be able to manage a major joint operation either from their static location, or from a deployed headquarters when operating directly in a theatre of operation.
+In the latter case, the deployed headquarter is referred to as a Joint Task Force HQ or JTFHQ and should be able to operate for a period of up to one year.

-The two commands at this level are also responsible for engaging with key partners and regional organisations in order to support NATO HQ tasks and responsibilities, as directed by SACEUR.
-Additionally, they facilitate cooperation with partners participating in NATO operations and help to prepare partner countries, which so wish, for NATO membership.
+The three commands at this level are also responsible for engaging with key partners and regional organisations in order to support regional NATO HQ tasks and responsibilities, as directed by SACEUR.
+Additionally, they support the reinforcement of cooperation with partners participating in NATO operations and help to prepare partner countries, which so wish, for NATO membership.

 Tactical-level commands: Izmir (Land), Northwood (Maritime) and Ramstein (Air)